 Imagine smart machines as the superheroes of the farm!
 These special robots help farmers with important tasks like planting seeds, watering crops, and harvesting, all with super-precise control.
 Now, think of tiny sensors as little detectives spread all around the farm.
 These sensors act like farm detectives, figuring out what the plants need.
 All the information from the sensors and satellites is like a big treasure of data.
-Farmers use this data to make smart decisions, like when to water the crops or when to protect them from insect, pests.
+Farmers use this data to make smart decisions, like when to water the crops or when to protect them from bugs.
+It is a bit like farmers being captains of a high-tech spaceship, making sure everything runs smoothly.

-3.1: Components of Precision Agriculture
+3.1: Components of precision agriculture